 - History of Northfield, NH, by Mrs. Lucy Rogers Hill Cross

-*This is the first in a series of podcasts based on locations I scouted during 2011 for a ghost-related TV series.
-I was not under a non-disclosure agreement (NDA).
-So, I’m able to share my research here.
+*I was not under a non-disclosure agreement (NDA).
+So, I’m able to share my research at this website.